 Using the ProPep® Nerve Monitoring Device, surgeons have demonstrated the ability to accurately, safely, and efficiently identify non-visible critical nerves during RARP.
 The variability in the location of critical somatic nerves, the resultant inability to predict their location based on anatomic landmarks, and the fact that they are located outside of the traditional NVB can make the use of the ProPep® Nerve Monitoring Device essential in locating these nerves to avoid potentially damaging them during posterior pedicle and apical dissection.

 You Can’t Spare What You Can’t See

-The ProPep® Nerve Monitoring System consists of an electroneurodiagnostic monitor (Pep Monitor®), a control switch that switches the surgical bipolar instrument between cautery and stimulation (Pep Control Switch®), and a single use, disposable needle electrode assembly (Pep Electrode®) which consists of two recording needle electrodes and one sub dermal grounding electrode and a single use, disposable introducer (Pep Electrode® Introducer).
-The introducer is inserted into the abdomen and electrodes are inserted through the introducer and placed in the pelvic floor muscles.
+The ProPep® Nerve Monitoring System consists of an electroneurodiagnostic monitor (Pep Monitor®), a control switch that switches the surgical bipolar instrument between cautery and stimulation (Pep Control Switch®), and a single use, disposable needle electrode assembly (Pep Electrode®) which consists of two recording needle electrodes and a single-use, disposable introducer (Pep Electrode® Introducer).
+The introducer provides access to the abdominal space, and the electrodes are inserted through the introducer and placed in the pelvic floor muscles.
 Once in place, the system helps the surgeon:

-• Identify the location and assess the integrity of non-visible nerves critical to urinary control prior to prostate removal
+- Identify the location and assess the integrity of non-visible nerves critical to urinary control and erectile function prior to prostate removal